exadel-inc/esl/src/modules/esl-image/README.md

  - marker class.
 ESL Image can add specific class on specified parent element when image is ready, the ESL Image itself also has markers that indicate its state.
  - provides events on state change (also support inline syntax like `<esl-image-tag onload="">`)
  - attribute observing
+ - a11y

+### Accessibility behaviour
+ESL Image use role 'img' if role is not explicitly provided.
+If role is 'img' then `alt` attribute used as an aria-label for the image.
+In case `alt` is not provided then empty value used as a fallback.
+`data-alt` considered as legacy and used only on wen image connected to dom without `alt` or `aria-label` attribute.

 ### Attributes: